-Occidental's operational priorities for 2022 were to maximize operational efficiencies by investing \$4.5 billion in high return assets to generate long-term sustainable free cash flow that will provide cash flow stability throughout the commodity cycle.
+Occidental's operational priorities for 2023 were to maximize operational efficiencies by investing \$5.0 billion in high return upstream assets to generate long-term free cash flow that will provide cash flow stability throughout the commodity cycle.
 Occidental set new operational records and efficiency benchmarks in the Permian, Rockies, Gulf of Mexico, Oman and UAE.
-OxyChem generated record earnings, beating its previous record set in 2021.
-With the increase in commodity prices and Occidental's focus on its operational efficiencies, Occidental's higher cash flow allowed it to reduce its leverage and advance its shareholder return framework.
+Despite a softer market, OxyChem generated its third-highest year of earnings.
+With favorable commodity prices and Occidental's success with operational efficiencies, Occidental's generated cash flow enabled share repurchases and the commencement of preferred equity redemption, advancing its shareholder return framework.